sampy-boy/pokerogue-hacks/README.md

 # pokerogue-hacks
 Run in console while paused in debugger.
-Make sure to have atleast 1 egg
+Make sure to have atleast 1 egg when using egg hack